 You can use that other 90% to pay bills and other expenses.
 But that 10% is specifically for you to save and invest later on.

 “For you” might be a bit misleading.
 This isn’t money for you to use however you want, like buying a new phone or upgrading your wardrobe.
-Rather, it’s money for your future that you need to save until the time is right.
+Rather, you need to save money for your future until the time is right.